 Notification must be made to the Competition Authority.

 Form of notification

 Standard notification.
-The Communiqué has introduced a much more complex notification form, which is similar to Form CO of the European Commission.
+The notification form is similar to Form CO of the European Commission.
 One hard copy and an electronic copy of the merger notification form must be submitted to the Competition Board.

 Some additional documents are also required, such as:

 The executed or current copies, and sworn Turkish translations, of some of the transaction documents.